Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Scalable as needed

-That's more than 50% less than an internal CISO.
-And you can start immediately.
+That is more than 50% less than an internal CISO.
+And you can get started immediately.

 (Of course, this calculation only works if 4 hours per week are enough.
-For companies with over 500 employees or in highly regulated industries, an internal CISO might be the better option.)
+For companies with 500+ employees or in heavily regulated industries, an internal CISO may be the better choice.)

-We are honest: The model isn't suitable for every company.
+We are honest: this model is not suitable for every company.

 Not suitable if:

-• You need more than 2-3 days of security leadership per week (then go for full-time)
+• You need security leadership for more than 2-3 days per week (then full-time is better)

-• Your security requirements are very specialized (e.g., OT security in critical infrastructure)
+• Your security requirements are highly specialized (e.g. OT security in critical infrastructure)

 • Your company culture fundamentally rejects external consultants